 Collaborate and learn symbol

-COLLABORATE & LEARN
+COLLABORATE AND LEARN

 .